applejxd/dotfiles/README.md

 The scripts install as following:
 1. Install development tools depend on OS
+2. (for Mac OS X: Install Homebrew)
-2. Install Ruby by anyenv
+3. Install Ruby by anyenv
-3. Install Homesick by Ruby
+4. Install Homesick by Ruby
-4. Link dotfiles by Homesick
+5. Link dotfiles by Homesick
-5. Install packages from manager
+6. Install packages from manager
     - for Ubuntu: via apt
-    - for Mac: via Homebrew
+    - for Mac OS X: via Homebrew
-6. Install zsh and make it default shell
+7. Install zsh and make it default shell

 ## How to uninstall
 - $ homesick unlink dotfiles